Essential Skills and Qualities Every Healthcare Assistant Needs

-A healthcare assistant, also known as a healthcare support worker or nursing assistant, plays a crucial role in supporting patients and healthcare professionals in various healthcare settings.
-The specific responsibilities of a healthcare assistant may vary depending on the healthcare facility and the needs of the patients.
-However, here are some common tasks and duties performed by healthcare assistants:
+A healthcare assistant, sometimes called a healthcare support worker or nursing assistant, plays a vital role in supporting both patients and healthcare professionals across hospitals, care homes, and community settings.
+The responsibilities of a healthcare assistant vary depending on the workplace and the individual needs of patients.
+However, every great healthcare assistant shares one goal; to provide compassionate, reliable, and safe care.

 Compassion and Empathy